|Calvin Johnson, Chairman|

 COMMUNITY PROFILE: The traditional lands of the Apache Ndeh (The People) extended from Texas through New Mexico and Arizona into Mexico and California.
 Over time, the many bands of the Apache were forcibly relocated to reservations.
 The Rio Verde Reserve was established in 1871 for the Tonto and Yavapai Indians.
 In 1875, the Tonto and Yavapai were forcibly moved to the San Carlos Apache Reservation.
 Twenty years later, some of the Tonto Tribe returned to the Payson area.
 The Tonto Apache Tribe was federally recognized by Congressional Act in 1972.

-According to the 2018 Census, approximately 140 individuals live on Tonto Apache Tribal land in northwestern Gila County, approximately 95 miles northeast of Phoenix.
+According to the 2017-2021 U.S. Census, approximately 137 individuals live on Tonto Apache Tribal land or Off-Reservation Trust Land in northwestern Gila County, approximately 95 miles northeast of Phoenix.
 The Reservation is 85 acres adjacent to Payson, Arizona, and is the smallest land base Reservation in the state.